Audi A6 Ultra review

 But with newer rivals like the Mercedes E-Class moving the efficiency game on another step with vital figures of 72.4mpg and 102g/km CO2, while the A6 might still be efficient, it’s starting to show its age under the bonnet.

 With an elegant and appealing design, the A6 is an unassuming but classy saloon.
 Taut lines and smart design touches are matched to Audi’s trademark grille, which is larger in the facelifted car.
 Techy LED headlights with scrolling indicators are also now available as an option, but xenons with LED running lights are standard.

-While S line models get a mild bodykit, chrome-plated tailpipe, plus a platinum spoiler lip and diffuser insert.
+S line models also get a mild bodykit, chrome-plated tailpipe, plus a platinum spoiler lip and diffuser insert.
 Standard sports suspension means it sits 20mm lower, too, which combined with 18-inch wheels gives it a purposeful stance.

 In S line trim, the functional and comfortable cabin feels really upmarket thanks to standard leather upholstery, sat-nav, brushed aluminium inlays and dual-zone climate control.